Dr. Greene's Answer

 Partial arousal states are classified in three categories: 1) sleep walking, 2) confusional arousal, and 3) true sleep terrors.
 These are closely related phenomena that are all part of the same spectrum of behavior.

-When most people (including the popular press and popular parenting literature) speak of sleep terrors, they are generally referring to what are called confusional arousals by most pediatric sleep experts (Principles and Practice of Sleep Medicine in the Child, by Ferber and Kryger).
+When most people (including the popular press and popular parenting literature) speak of sleep terrors, they are generally referring to what are called confusional arousals by most pediatric sleep experts.
 Confusional arousals are quite common, taking place in as many as 15% of toddler and pre-school children.
 They typically occur in the first third of the night on nights when the child is over-tired, or when the sleep-wake schedule has been irregular for several days.

 A confusional arousal begins with the child moaning and moving about.
 It progresses quickly to the child crying out and thrashing wildly.
 The eyes may be open or closed, and perspiration is common.
 The child will look confused, upset, or even “possessed” (a description volunteered by many parents).
 Even if the child does call out her parents’ names, she will not recognize them.
 She will appear to look right through them, unable to see them.
 Parental attempts to comfort the child by holding or cuddling tend to prolong the situation.
 Typically a confusional arousal will last for about ten minutes, although it may be as short as one minute, and it is not unusual for the episode to last for a seemingly eternal forty minutes.